 2nd Floor - Maple Room

-Workshops may be cancelled at the discretion of Thresholds if there are not enough participants to adequately provide the training or due to inclement weather.
+Workshops may be canceled at the discretion of Thresholds if there are not enough participants to adequately provide the training or due to inclement weather.